GSS-Cogs/csvw-example/index.md

        }]
     }
 },
+{
 "foreignKeys": [
   {
   "columnReference": "age",
   "reference": {
     "resource": "http://gss-data.org.uk/codelists/age.csv",
     "columnReference": "notation"
     },
+  }
   {
   "columnReference": "sex",
   "reference": {
     "resource": "http://gss-data.org.uk/codelists/sex.csv",
     "columnReference": "notation"
       }
   }
+],
+"primaryKey": [
+      "age",
+      "sex"
     ]
+}
 ```

-You get an english language schema fully describing the columns of a csv (with basic data validation) as well as linking to both the data and schema of associated csv files representing the codes and codelists in use.
+You get an english language schema fully describing the columns of a machine readable csv (with the potential for basic data validation) as well as links to both the data and schema of associated csv files representing the codes and codelists in use.

 -----